 Yes, you can certainly bring your own gear as it will likely fit you better, especially if you have young children.
 We have small selection of children's gear, so bringing your is helpful.
-Helmets must be DOT certified with the sticker on the back, snowboarding helmets are not permitted.
+Helmets must be DOT certified with the sticker on the back, snowboarding and ski helmets are not permitted.

 Can I bring my own snowmobile?

 Our insurance does not allow privately owned snowmobiles on our tours.
 There are a couple of snowparks in our area where you can access the public trails and the maps for our area are very well made.

 Unfortunately, pregnant women cannot participate: please come back after your bundle of joy has been delivered.
 We do reserve the right to cancel your snowmobile tour if we are concerned about your physical well-being.

 Should I do a guided snowmobile tour with you or rent a snowmobile with someone else?

 Great question!
 If you are newer to snowmobiling and could use a refresher on how to operate the machine, or would like to have a guide present in case something happens to the snowmobile, then our guided tours are perfect for you.

 If you are very comfortable on snowmobiles and want to go fast and tear it up through the powder off-trail and know how to fix your snowmobile if something happens, then a rental would be a great option for you.

 Experienced snowmobilers often do join our guided tours to enjoy the groomed trails and take in the beautiful scenery, but we do keep our tours single file as there are other snowmobilers that share the trails and safety is our #1 priority.